 On Monday ORF, the state broadcaster, invited you to a DialogForum special.
 Chaired by Klaus Unterberger, Elisabeth Hoffmann, German research spokeswoman of the year, Tom Matzek, science editor of ORF, open-science expert Kaja Mayer and the author and radio- and TV-show host discussed the relationship between science, the media and the public.

 ORF-DialogForum: „Wissenschaft auf dem Weg aus dem Elfenbeinturm“

 (A ORF-DialogForum special edition; in cooperation with the Uni.PR-Netzwerk)

 The Cern Research Centre hosted a travelling exhibition at the festival site and together with experts from science, industry and politics discussed the question “Research?
 What’s it to me?”
 A symposium organised by the Institute for Social Ecology of Vienna’s University of Natural Resources and Life Sciences discussed future issues of interdisciplinary research.
 The Austrian Agency for Scientific Integrity invited to the symposium “Promoting a Culture of Integrity”, and under the title “Inclusive Science: The Pros and Cons of Open Science and Citizen Science”, Uniko Universities Austria was for the first time organising the “University Discourse Austria”.

 START and Wittgenstein Awards as the closing ceremony

-The festival concludes with a very special award ceremony.
-Peter Strohschneider, President of the German Research Foundation, will open with a ceremonial address, EU Commissioner Carlos Moedas, science minister Heinz Faßmann and FWF President Klement Tockner will present Austria’s most highly endowed science awards.
-The award ceremony is by invitation only.
+The festival concluded with a very special award ceremony.
+Peter Strohschneider, President of the German Research Foundation, opened with a ceremonial address, EU Commissioner Carlos Moedas, science minister Heinz Faßmann and FWF President Klement Tockner presented Austria’s most highly endowed science awards.